biancadumschat/Interactive-Diary-New/README.md

 # How to install the FastAPI

-The FastAPI is the tool that allows the communications between the frontend and the machine learning service.
+The FastAPI is the tool that allows the communication between the frontend and the machine learning service.

 ## Preconditions:
 Python 3